D4DJ

 D4DJ (Dig Delight Direct Drive DJ) is a Japanese music media franchise created by Bushiroad, with original story by Kō Nakamura.
 Takaaki Kidani is credited as executive producer.
 It consists primarily of live disc jockey performances, a rhythm game for smartphones titled D4DJ Groovy Mix and a 13-episode anime television series titled D4DJ First Mix, which aired from October 2020 to January 2021.
 A spin-off anime series titled D4DJ Petit Mix aired from February to July 2021.
 A standalone episode titled D4DJ Double Mix premiered in August 2022.
-A second season titled D4DJ All Mix premiered in January 2023.
+A second season titled D4DJ All Mix aired from January to March 2023.
+In 2024, ownership of the franchise moved to Donuts.

 Plot

 Upon returning to Japan, first-year high school student Rinku Aimoto enrolls at Yoba Girls' Academy and meets Maho Akashi, the school's broadcaster and DJ.
 Rinku soon develops an interest in DJing after watching a performance by Yoba's famous DJ unit "Peaky P-key", and she and Maho form a group of their own called "Happy Around!".
 They are later joined by Muni Ohnaruto, a talented illustrator, and Rei Togetsu, a pianist.